bennetyee/puzzle_stick_cutting/AccidentPreventionYesIReallyWantToSeeIt/Solution.md

 * ½ ≤ _y_

+Satisfying these constraints means that none of the 3 stick pieces will be longer than ½.

-This yields the triangle in the upper left of the plot with vertices (0, ½), (½, ½), and (½, 1).
+This explains the triangle in the upper left of the plot with vertices (0, ½), (½, ½), and (½, 1).

 A similar line of reasoning for ½ ≤ _x_ ≤ 1, which yields the triangle in the lower right with vertices (½, ½), (½, 0), and (1, ½).

+For _x_ = ½, _y_ can be any value between 0 and 1 and we would end up with a degenerate triangle.